 Kindergarten Applicants and Returning Students: January 15, 2016

 Grades 1-12 Applicants: February 15, 2016

 Thank you to our generous donors for endowing the following financial assistance funds:

 Barnhardt Minority Scholarship

 Edward E. Ford Scholarship

 Malone Family Foundation Scholarship

 Funding Independent Education at Charlotte Latin School

-The history of giving and the tradition of generosity at Latin continue to make the difference in our School’s success.
-Tuition and fees do not cover the full cost of educating a student, so it is important that each family be prepared to make a tax-deductible annual gift.
-Families who are new to the School are invited to participate in the New Family Campaign, a Latin tradition that provides invaluable support for the School’s programs.
-The Latin Fund is an annual giving program which provides an opportunity for members of the entire community to include the School in their philanthropic priorities each year.
+The history of giving and the tradition of generosity at Latin continue to make the difference in our School's success.
+Tuition and fees do not cover the full cost of educating a student, so it is important that each family be prepared and willing to make philanthropic contributions through capital campaigns and the Latin Fund, which is an annual giving program that benefits from the participation of the entire CLS community, including trustees, parents, alumni, faculty, staff, grandparents, and parents of alumni.
+Families who are new to Charlotte Latin School are invited to participate in the New Family Division of the Latin Fund, a School tradition that recently celebrated its 14th year of 100% participation.